 Heirloom fruits and vegetables are also making a comeback.
 Gardeners want to grow a wide variety of plants for both nourishment and fun.
 Heirloom produce also makes great gifts to your friends and family.

-Since you found this article, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 19,000 like-minded souls.
+Since you found this article on creating a Victory Garden, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 61,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.